MarineEvoEcoLab/EecSeq/Protocol.md

 13. Place the plate/tube on the magnet and incubate at room temperature until the solution is clear.
 Remove and discard the entire volume of supernatant

 ### mRNA Elution, Fragmentation, and Priming
-1. Prepare the required volume of 1X Fragment, Prime and Elute Buffer as a master mix to be used for each sample as follows:
+1. Prepare the required volume of 1X Fragment, Prime and Elute Buffer as a master mix to be used for each sample as follows (multiply volume by number of samples):

 |Component|Volume per sample|
 |---------|------|